A recent video shows Oklahoma officer, Sgt. Kyle Holcomb opening fire on 14-yr old, Lorenzo Clerkly, Jr. on March 10.

 Read more from ABC News.

-Image is taken from Washington Post
+*Feature image from The Washington Post